Back in 2009, the government created a task force of 13 people to address the issue of financial literacy in Canada. According to this task force,

 Here’s the interesting thing about debt.
 There is no shortage of information out there on debt, the use of debt, the difference between good debt and bad debt.
 You can find this information on many of the finance blogs like this one.

-Maybe the reason we have so much debt is because it has never been easier to access because the debt industry is big business and profitable business.
+Maybe the reason we have so much debt is that it has never been easier to access because the debt industry is big business and profitable business.
 Generally, I am against government intervention but maybe when it comes to debt, we need to create some regulations about debt.
 The government has shown a history of intervention.
 Just recently, the government introduced some rules around mortgages and not long ago around credit card debts.

 When it comes to debt issues, although education is important, it is not working in this case.
 Maybe we need to limit the amount of debt people can have.
 It’s clear that people are having a tough time with discipline including the governments with their multi-billion dollar deficits so what other solutions do we have?
 What do you think?